The Dos and Don’ts of Private Health Insurance

 Do: Compare Health Cover Regularly

 Before you take out a particular policy, it’s worth shopping around and comparing other policies to see if you could get a better deal elsewhere on the same type of cover.
-In a lot of cases, you can get equivalent cover for less or sometimes even superior cover for the same price just by switching health funds.
+In many cases, you can get equivalent cover for less or sometimes even superior cover for the same price just by switching health funds.

 If you’re put off the idea of shopping around because you think it’s takes too much time and effort, let us do it for you.
 At HealthInsuranceComparison.com.au, we compare quotes for a range of health funds to help you see how far your budget could go.